JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `submitTaskDeliverableAndRating`

-Submit the task deliverable for Worker and rating for Manager
+Submit the task deliverable for Worker and rating for Manager.

-*Note: Internally call `submitTaskDeliverable` and `submitTaskWorkRating` in sequence*
+*Note: Internally call `submitTaskDeliverable` and `submitTaskWorkRating` in sequence.*

 **Parameters**